visionlabatuillinois/CASPER-1.0_NSF-award-number-BCS1921735/README.md

-# search-model
+# CASPER (Concurrent Attention: Serial and Parallel Evaluative Rejection model of visual search).
-# Model of visual search
+# Conceptualization: Simona Buetti, John E Hummel, Alejandro Lleras, and Rachel F Heaton .
-# Written and developed by Rachel F Heaton and John E Hummel
+# Software: John E Hummel and Rachel F Heaton.

 * Copyright 2023 The Board of Trustees of the University of Illinois.
 All Rights Reserved.
 * Licensed under the terms of the Apache License 2.0 license (the "License")